Brolæggerstræde 5: J. C. Jacobsen

 The corner building No. 75 was home to another 42 residents at the 1840 census.
 Rasmus Hansen, a master shoemaker, resided on the ground floor with his wife Susanne Torbach, warehouse manager Andreas Arrebo Iversen and one maid.
 Poul Møller, a flour merchant and baker, resided on the ground floor with his wife Marie Munck, their two children (aged 13 and 15) and his sister Christine Møller.
 Anna Cathrine Hein, widow of a lieutenant-colonel, resided on the first floor with her four children (aged 12 to 26) and one maid.
-Hanne Krarup (née Hansen)m widow of a flour merchant), resided on the first floor with her three children (aged three to eight) and one lodger (clock maker).
-Anders Nielsen, a policeman, resided on the second floor to the right with his wife Ane Marie Nielsen and one lodger (law student).
+Hanne Krarup (née Hansen, widow of a flour merchant), resided on the first floor with her three children (aged three to eight) and one lodger (clock maker).
+Anders Nielsen, a policeman, resided on the second floor to the right with his wife Ane Marie Nielsenand one lodger (law student).
 Four unmarried women (aged 18 to 39) employed with needlework shared the second-floor apartment to the left.
-Cecilia Waldgreen, a women employed with needlework and washing, resided on the third floor to the right with her two children (aged four and 14) and one lodger.Johan Christian Smit, a joiner, resided on the third floor to the left with his wife Charlothe Louise Smit, their two children (aged one and four) and two lodgers.
+Cecilia Waldgreen, a woman employed with needlework and washing, resided on the third floor to the right with her two children (aged four and 14) and one lodger.
+Johan Christian Smit, a joiner, resided on the third floor to the left with his wife Charlothe Louise Smit, their two children (aged one and four) and two lodgers.

 Carl Jacobsen was born in the building in 1842.
 The military officer and politician Anton Frederik Tscherning resided in one of the apartments from 1842 to 1847.
-He was a personal freined of J. C. Jacobsen.
+He was a personal friend of J. C. Jacobsen.

 Jacobsen had already started to experiment with the brewing of lager beer in 1939.
 He used a former gunpowder depot in the city's Northern City Gate for storing the beer.